brotkrueml/byt_coordconverter/Documentation/Upgrading/Index.rst

 From version 2 to version 3
 ===========================

-The support for TYPO3 v8 LTS was removed.
+The support for PHP 7.0-7.3 and TYPO3 v8 LTS was removed.
 No other breaking changes.

 From version 1 to version 2